sameersbn/docker-gitlab/README.md

 Gitlab pages access control requires additional configuration before activating it through the variable `GITLAB_PAGES_ACCESS_CONTROL`.

-Gitab pages access control makes use of the Gitlab OAuth Module.
+GitLab pages access control makes use of the Gitlab OAuth Module.

 - Goto the Gitlab Admin area
 - Select `Applications` in the menu